hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But at these teachers balls there's not the kind
 >
-> Of costume I've describ'd — their guests you'll find
+> Of costume I've described — their guests you'll find
 >
-> Are mostly dress'd in their own walking clothes,
+> Are mostly dressed in their own walking clothes,
 >
 > Not Fancy Dresses, as you might suppose.
 >